HOME-PAGE SITE-MAP EMAIL

 Above, creationism: display at the Creation Museum near Covington, Kentucky, USA.
 The display makes the claim that 'God's perfect creation' (the display overlooks any design faults such as earthquakes) began in 4004 BC.
 This is the 'Ussher chronology,' formulated in the 17th century by the Archbishop of Armagh and Primate of All Ireland.
 Modern creationists follow Archbishop Ussher in believing that the universe was created by God as described in the first two chapters of the book of Genesis.
 Creationists would deny that this is simply a matter of belief.
 They would maintain that there are 'proofs' that the world - the universe as a whole - was created by God and that the universe was created a few millennia ago.
 To them, the proofs are Biblical proofs based on Biblical evidence - proofs and evidence which are supposedly certain, whilst the views of 'Man' are far less certain.
 The findings of science are far less certain, far more prone to error, than the evidence of Genesis.

 Above, comment on God and earthquakes.
-Now, brief comment on other 'Acts of God,' storms and shipwrecks.
+Now, comment on other 'Acts of God,' storms and shipwrecks.

 In The Great Storm of 26 November, 1703, over 1,000 seamen died on the Goodwin Sands, 700 ships were blown together in the Pool of London, huge waves on the River Thames, nearly 2 metres higher than ever recorded in London destroyed more than 5,000 homes along the river, about 400 windmills were destroyed, there was extensive flooding in the West Country, a ship was driven 24 km inland, another was blown by the winds a distance of 320 km, from Cornwall to the Isle of Wight.
 Between 8,000 and 15,000 people died in all.
 The first Eddystone Lighthouse was destroyed later, on 8 December, killing six occupants, including its builder, Henry Winstanley.